Art Data Interactive: Development

-Production of the port of DOOM was troubled.
+Production of the port of Doom was troubled.
 The game was developed in ten weeks by software engineer Rebecca Heineman of Logicware as a port from the Atari Jaguar code.
 False expectations by Art Data Interactive on the ease of porting a game to the 3DO led to significant constraints on the development timeframe, with most work by Heineman being dedicated to completely rewriting the rendering engine to be compatible with the hardware of the 3DO.
 Due to this, few to no additional features advertised by Art Data Interactive made it into the final release.

-In 1995, Art Data Interactive shot full-motion video sequences intended as cutscenes for DOOM before development on the port had started.
+In 1995, Art Data Interactive shot full-motion video sequences intended as cutscenes for Doom before development on the port had started.
 Footage was shot in Art Data Interactive offices, with production assisted by props and effects artist Chris Gilman on behalf of Global Effects.
-By April 1995, Randy Scott had backed down from the inclusion of full-motion video in the 3DO release of DOOM and would be used for a separate port for DOOM II: Hell on Earth, claiming the footage was "so bloody and so gory that we couldn't use it" and that "it was a little too real, very graphic."
+By April 1995, Scott had backed down from the inclusion of full-motion video in the 3DO release of Doom and would be used for a separate port for Doom II, claiming the footage was "so bloody and so gory that we couldn't use it" and that "it was a little too real, very graphic."
 However, according to Gilman, the footage was ultimately unusable due to the incorrect use of the greenscreen.
-Rebecca Heineman stated "(Randy Scott) actually thought that green screen cut scenes could just be dropped in...and it would magically composite...I told him I could not use any footage, and ignored him and shipped what I had".
+Heineman stated "(Randy Scott) actually thought that green screen cut scenes could just be dropped in...and it would magically composite...I told him I could not use any footage, and ignored him and shipped what I had".